-When my son was a baby, I would often use breakfast and lunch to catch up on YouTube videos or social media.
+When my son was a baby, I would often use breakfast and lunch to catch up on social media.

 If we don’t have anywhere to go, we often play in the backyard in the mornings.
-Then we go outside again after lunch and again after I clean up the kitchen from supper.
+Then we go outside again after lunch and again in the evenings after I clean up from supper.

 My son is so used to this routine that he will bring me my shoes and his shoes after I finish cleaning up the kitchen so that we can go outside!

 While outside he plays on his Little Tikes castle slide* that is the perfect size for toddlers.
 Other times we will collect sticks and leaves in the yard, chase each other, and swing.

 Sometimes I even get a little weeding done while he plays, although I do keep my eye on him at all times, so I don’t get a lot of weeding done at once.
 But that is okay! 🙂

 6. Sit on the floor and play together with your toddler.